-Admission by Baptism— Any person who professes personal faith in the Lord Jesus Christ as Savior, and who personally accepts and affirms both the essential tenets of the faith as summarized in The Apostlesâ€™ Creed and the covenant statement of this Church (Christ Church Covenant), may be received into this church by baptism as that rite is defined in the Christ Congregational Church Statement of Doctrine, Article XI.
+Admission by Baptism— Any person who professes personal faith in the Lord Jesus Christ as Savior, and who personally accepts and affirms both the essential tenets of the faith as summarized in The Apostlesâ€™ Creed and the covenant statement of this Church (Christ Church Covenant), may be received into this church by Baptism as that rite is defined in the Christ Congregational Church Declaration of Faith, Article XI.
 Also, please see The Sacrament of Baptism for more information on baptism at Christ Church.

 Admission by Transfer of Letterâ€”Baptized members in good standing in other Christian churches may be received as members by transfer of membership or letter from said churches, provided such persons accept and affirm both the essential tenets of the faith as summarized in The Apostlesâ€™ Creed and the covenant statement of this church (Christ Church Covenant).